Why is US B2B PR so difficult?

 As for the U.S., remember those growing digital outlets?
 Turns out, whilst mainstream U.S. media are sharply decreasing their global coverage, digital is on a quest to include more global coverage.
 And that spells opportunity!
 Plan your strategy wisely.
 This is the perfect time to think global and act local.

-How to ensure AR programmes deliver to the bottom line – part three
+Ensuring AR programmes deliver to the bottom line: Part 3

 Time to read: 3 minutes

-The third post courtesy of Eria Odhuba, a founder member of the team and our resident analyst relations guru:
+The third post on ensuring AR programmes deliver is courtesy of Eria Odhuba, a founder member of the team and our resident analyst relations guru:

-In part one of this series, we looked at the reasons AR programs fail and what you need to do before speaking to analysts.
-In the part two we provided some metrics you should consider measuring and a few questions you need to think about to maximise the impact AR has on your marketing.
-And in this final part, we look at how to integrate your good work with analysts and your wider marketing activities, ensuring everything feeds into your overall business objectives…
+Part one of this series examined why AR programs fail and what you need to do before speaking to analysts.
+In part two, we provided metrics to consider measuring and questions to consider to maximise AR’s impact.
+In this final part, we look at integrating your good work with analysts and broader marketing activities.
+This will ensure everything feeds into your overall business objectives…

-Do people REALLY know what they will get from the description of your products or services?
+Do people REALLY know what they’ll get from the description of your products or services?

 Your problem: If you only offer services, this can be one of the hardest things to do correctly.
-How do you convince prospects to buy from you if it takes time to realise any major benefits?
-Are you confident that the way you have named or packaged what you sell clearly articulates the benefits that clients would get if they bought from you?
+How do you convince prospects to buy from you if it takes time to realise significant benefits?
+Are you confident that how you have named or packaged what you sell articulates the benefits clients would get if they bought from you?
 If prospects don’t know what benefits they get from what is on offer, then price is all they’ll use to make purchase decisions.
 The impact on your bottom line is huge if your competitors package themselves much better than you do.
-Quite often, poor product packaging happens when marketing and sales teams don’t interact effectively.
+Poor product packaging often happens when marketing and sales teams don’t interact effectively.

-How analysts can help: Analysts can provide guidance regarding product or service packaging as part of wider marketing efforts.
-Their unique insight into the various strategies used by competitors, means they can help build services around your unique perceived benefits (UPBs).
+How analysts can help: Analysts provide guidance regarding product or service packaging as part of wider marketing efforts.
+Their unique insight into the various strategies competitors use means they can help build services around your unique perceived benefits (UPBs).
 They can also show you how to break services down into logical processes that are easy to follow and which, more importantly, clearly show what prospects will get.

-Do you know your customers’ lifecycles and do you change the way you provide value to them over time?
+Do you know your customers’ lifecycles, and have you changed the way you provide value to them over time?

 Are you using the right traditional and social media channels to communicate?

 AR is often seen as an add-on to marketing and PR activities that is hard to measure and whose budget is hard to defend.
-It can be tough to stick your neck out and plan long-term engagements when we are all judged on quick wins.
+Sticking your neck out and planning long-term engagements can be challenging when we are all judged on quick wins.

-But, trust is a hard thing to come by now, and we are pretty cynical about most of the content and claims from many technology companies.
-Engaging wth analysts, earning ther respect and winning their support can deliver the esssential credibility factor into the marketing mix.
+But trust is hard to come by now, and we are pretty cynical about most of the content and claims from many technology companies.
+Engaging with analysts, earning their respect and winning their support can deliver the essential credibility factor into the marketing mix.

-How to ensure AR programmes deliver to the bottom line – part two
+How to ensure AR programmes deliver to the bottom line: Part 2

 Time to read: 3 minutes

-The second post courtesy of Eria Odhuba, a founder member of the team and our resident analyst relations guru, we look at how best to measure the impact of an analyst relations engagement programme.
+In the second post, courtesy of Eria Odhuba, a team founder and our resident analyst relations guru, we look at how best to measure the impact of AR programmes.

 those are big ears, is that relavant?